- Learn More

 - SIGN IN TO MYEXPERIENCE ↗

 Three Ways to Look for International Co-op Jobs

-There are three possible ways to find an International Co-op placement: myExperience, Self-Directed, or through established programs that offer international work terms.
+There are three possible ways to find an International Co-op placement: myExperience, Student-Developed, or through established programs that offer international work terms.

 myExperience is an online posting board for all co-op programs at SFU.
 Once in the co-op program you can apply to any of the jobs posted on myExperience, provided your skills and interests comply with the requirements of the job. myExperience accounts for on average 70% of work term placements each year.